inspirai/TimeChamber/README.md

 ### Tasks

-Source code for tasks can be found in  `timechamber/tasks`, more interesting tasks will come soon(wellcome to contribute)
+Source code for tasks can be found in  `timechamber/tasks`, more interesting tasks will come soon.

 #### Ant Sumo

 Ant Sumo is a 3D environment with simulated physics that allows pairs of ant agents to compete against each other.
 To win, the agent has to push the opponent out of the ring.
-If the agent's body touch the ground, it will reduce hp until death.
+Every agent has 100 hp .
+Each step, If the agent's body touches the ground, its hp will be reduced by 1.The agent whose hp becomes 0 will be eliminated.
 <div align=center>
 <img src="assets/ant_sumo.gif" align="center" width="600"/>
 </div>

 #### Ant Battle

 Ant Battle is an expanded environment of Ant Sumo.
-It supports more than two agents compete against with each other.
-The battle ring radius will shrink, the agent which out of the ring will be eliminated.
+It supports more than two agents competing against with each other.
+The battle ring radius will shrink, the agent going out of the ring will be eliminated.
 <div align=center>
 <img src="assets/ant_battle.gif" align="center" width="600"/>
 </div>

 ### Self-Play Training

-To Train your policy for tasks, for example:
+To train your policy for tasks, for example:

 ```bash
 # run self-play training for Ant Sumo task